If you don’t know who Gary Vaynerchuk is, you’re going to.

 4. Understand The Long Tail

 Vaynerchuk references ‘The Long-Tail’ which is a reference to Chris Anderson’s book of the same name.
 It establishes the ways in which the democratization of production, publishing, and consumption via the Internet has tipped the scales in favor of DIY culture.
-It has created a “longer tail” or “shelf life” of accessibility and discovery which is no longer limited by shelf space, radio plays, the music industry, or mainstream culture.
-Industries of deep tradition such as country now struggle to define and monetize success based upon scaling ‘hits’ which no longer siphons the sales and massive profits to A&R, distribution companies, and record labels that it once did.
-Ronald Regan coined the enthusiasm for the top infrastructure raking in the cheese off the backs of working artists through the moniker “trickle down economics”.
-Thanks for the trickle, Ron.
+The elongated shelf life media allows for unprecedented discovery and distribution.
+Limited storage and expensive PR campaigns no longer hinder radio plays, music industry entry, or mainstream culture.
+A deeply traditional country sector struggles to define and monetize success based upon scaling ‘hits’, which no longer siphons the sales and profits to A&R, distribution companies, and record labels.

 5. Decide If You Want to Make it, Or If You Want to Crush It